Installation Instructions

 extension=event.so

-Centos System Installation Tutorial
+CentOS System Installation Instructions

 yum install php-cli php-process git gcc php-devel php-pear libevent-devel -y

-(Note: the event extension requires PHP>=5.4)
+(Note: event extension requires PHP >= 5.4)

 pecl install event